envato/event_sourcery/README.md

     )
   end

-  # Handle TodoCompleted events by removing the todo from our projection
+  # Handle TodoCompleted events by removing the todo from our projection.
   project TodoCompleted, TodoAbandoned do |event|
     table.where(todo_id: event.aggregate_id).delete
   end